the-octohedron/arcator/README.md

 # ARCATOR
 MacOS Application that extends the functionality of the Midi Fighter Twister.
-Running this application you can use the “push” functionality separate from the “push&rotate” functionality.
+By running this application you can use the “push” functionality separate from the “push&rotate” functionality.
 The app listens if you turn the encoder while pushing it.
-If not, it sends an extra midi control signal on another channel.
+If not, it sends an midi signal on release.

-In VDMX, I have the "push" linked to a sliders presets, the "push&rotate" to that sliders min envelope and the normal rotate to that sliders max envelope.

-This is programmed in VUO, but it can easily be replicated in other programming languages which offer support/have a library for Midi.
+Programmed in VUO, but it can easily be replicated in other programming languages which offer support/have a library for Midi.

 ## Setting up your Midi Fighter Twister
 For this to work, inside the [Midi Fighter Utility.app](https://store.djtechtools.com/pages/midi-fighter-utility) you need to set the Encoder settings > Switch Action Type to "Shift Encoder Hold"

 ## Making it work with VDMX
 As default, the midi changes are send to VDMX.

-## Making it work with Resolume Arena
-Working on an example to
+So it should work out of the box.
+In VDMX, I have the "push" linked to a sliders presets, the "push&rotate" to that sliders min envelope and the normal rotate to that sliders max envelope.

+Example .vdmx5 file is included

 ## Releases
 Future compiled versions will be made available as releases, once Resolume support is up and running.

-## examples
-There are example files

 ## How it works
 The app listens to the midi signals send from the Midi Fighter Twister.